-The Board as a whole should have demonstrated abilities in the following fields: accounting, financial and actuarial analysis; business judgement; general management; local and international insurance and reinsurance, including knowledge of the Company's businesses and products; familiarity with the Gibraltar economy and its political and social situation; familiarity with the Gibraltar regulatory framework and requirements.
+The Board as a whole has demonstrated abilities in the following fields: accounting, financial and actuarial analysis; business judgement; general management; local and international insurance and reinsurance, including knowledge of the Company's businesses and products; familiarity with the Gibraltar and Malta economies and their respective political and social contexts; and familiarity with the Gibraltar and Malta legal, compliance and regulatory frameworks and requirements.

-Members of the Board and sub-committees and those carrying out other significant functions have extensive knowledge and experience across a variety of areas.
+Members of the Board and committees and those carrying out other significant functions have extensive knowledge and experience across a variety of areas.
 This ensures that there is an appropriate spread of skills for managing the business leadership and vision.

-Below are brief biographies of the Company's Board and local management team.
+Below are brief biographies of the Company's Board and regional management team.